turbot/guardrails-docs/docs/guides/hosting-guardrails/updating-stacks/update-ted/index.md

 # Update Turbot Guardrails Enterprise Database (TED)

-In this runbook, you will:
+In this guide, you will:
 - Use AWS Service Catalog to update Turbot Guardrails Enterprise Database (TED).
 - Monitor and troubleshoot the TED update process.